JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `getTaskWorkRatings.call({ taskId })`

-For a given task, will return the number of submitted ratings and the timestamp of their submission
+For a given task, will return the number of submitted ratings and the date of their submission

 **Arguments**